djrrb/Bungee/documentation/Bungee-design-guide.md

 		<div class="rotated">Bungee</div>

 ## Stylistic alternates

-As a display font, Bungee is intended for small bits of, sometimes even single words.
+As a display font, Bungee is only intended for small bits of text, sometimes even single words.

 * Stylistic Set 01: Round Forms.